microsoft/pxt-microbit/docs/test/courses/csintro/variables/overview.md

 In one school day…

-* Constants: The day of the week, the year, student’s name, the school’s address, the student’s birthday
+* Constants: The day of the week, the year, your name, your school’s address, your birthday

-* Variables: The temperature/weather, the current time, the current class, whether they are standing or sitting…
+* Variables: The temperature/weather, the current time, the current class, whether you are standing or sitting…

 Variables hold a specific type of information.
 The micro:bit’s variables can keep track of **numbers, strings, Booleans, sprites,** and **arrays**.
 The first time you use a variable, its type is assigned to match whatever it is holding.
 From that point forward, you can only change the value of that variable to another value of that same type.